sqm-autorate/sqm-autorate/README.md

 when the link is idle.

 To disable the output, set `enable_lynx_graph_output` to "false" in the script.
-The script also writes the similar information to `/root/sqm-autorate.csv`.
+The script also writes the similar information to `/tmp/sqm-autorate.csv` and speed history data to `/tmp/sqm-speedhist.csv`.
-There is currently no way to turn off output to that file.
+There is currently no way to turn off output to these files, though the file location can be modified via `/etc/config/sqm-autorate`.

 #### Service Execution